engkareeem/nike_website/README.md

 ## Features
 - Browse a wide selection of Nike shoe models.
 - View detailed information and images for each shoe.
-- Add shoes to your cart and proceed to checkout.
-- User authentication and account management.
 - Responsive design for seamless experience across devices.

 ## Technologies Used